 June 26, 2020

-This release of the Cloudera Data Warehouse (CDW) service introduces the following new features and improvements:
+This release of the Cloudera Data Warehouse service on CDP Public Cloud introduces the following new features and improvements:

 Query isolation for scan-heavy, data-intensive queries in Hive LLAP Virtual Warehouses

 Hive Virtual Warehouses base auto-scaling on the total scan size of the query.
 HiveServer,

 which receives all incoming queries, has a query planner component.
 When the HiveServer query